octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     end;

 ```
 Despite the definition of a more complex storage, the execution of the smart contract still does nothing.
 The smart contract should at least expect some parameters and update his storage (thanks to the logic implementation).

-To open a raffle, several pieces of information have to be sent:
-the reward, the closing date, and a raffle description
+To open a raffle, several pieces of information have to be sent: the reward, the closing date, and a raffle description.
 Let's define a type for these parameters:

 ```js